Lifelong learning

 • For example, in childhood, we learn to talk or ride a bike.

-• As an adult, we learn how to use a smartphone or learn how to cook a new dish.
+• As an adult, we learn how to cook a new dish and how to be more confident.

 These are examples of the everyday lifelong learning we engage in on a daily basis, either through socialization, trial and error, or self-initiated study.